bit23/linq-g/README.md

 }
 ```

-As much as the architecture may seem very articulated, from the user's point of view all this complexity is not visible because the use of all these classes is delegated to the internal implementation of the library.
+Even if the architecture may seem very articulated, this is not visible from the user's point of view because the use of all these classes is delegated to the internal implementation of the library.
 The developer in fact will always have to deal only with the ```IEnumerable<T>``` interface (with its variants) and the methods exposed by it, all the rest is important only for the understanding of the operation and the creation of any methods and custom iterators.

 ## USAGE EXAMPLES